Language

 Reading comprehension: Short passages followed by comprehension questions.
 Topics focus on everyday life in Korea.
 Reading pace matters here because the reading section is the longest part of the test.

-Korean daily-life knowledge: A small number of questions test basic knowledge of everyday situations in Korea.
+Korean society knowledge: A small number of questions test basic knowledge of Korean society at an introductory level, including everyday life plus history, culture, law, and institutions.
 These are not obscure cultural trivia.
 They cover things like using public transit, community service centers (주민센터), and healthcare basics.
-This knowledge comes naturally from living in Korea.
+Much of this knowledge comes naturally from living in Korea.

 How to prepare